 Try NapoleonCat free for 14 days.
 No credit card required.

-NapoleonCat’s Social Inbox gathers user engagements from all your social media accounts in one intuitive dashboard.
+NapoleonCat’s Social Inbox collects user engagements from all your social media accounts in one intuitive dashboard.
 You can use it to answer, flag, hide, or delete messages, posts, and comments.
-It also optimizes teamwork – each entry is a ticket that can be assigned to a team member or consulted with a supervisor without leaving the panel.
+It also streamlines teamwork – each entry is a ticket that can be assigned to a team member or consulted with a supervisor without leaving the panel.

 4. Customer Care

 Automated moderation solutions discussed in the previous section can be used to boost the quality of your customer service on social media.
 Automatic replies can’t, of course, fully replace human customer care agents.
-Here is what they can do:
+But here is what they can do: